chester0/The_Testables_Twitter_Bot/test-strategy.md

 Some tests were writen before the code, and code was make to pass the tests then more test were written to try to make them to fail

-## Arg_parser
+## Argparser.py
 Arguments will be validated in this class before passed on to the other cases to avoid duplicate testing

-- Checks if timezone is valid and the format is consistent with the spec
+- Checks if timezone is valid and the format is consistent with the spec, upper/lower boundaries, and mid points
 - Checks if the date format is correct (YYYY-MM-DD) for both start and and date
 - Checks number of arguments is 8 or 7 (timezone optional)